goschtl/zope/zope2book/trunk/source/ZopeServices.rst

 There is also an *Associate* view that allows you to associate a specific type or types of Zope objects with a particular cache manager.
-For example, you may only want your cache manager to cache DTML Documents.
+For example, you may only want your cache manager to cache Scripts.
 You can change these settings on the *Associate* view.

 At this point, nothing is cached yet, you have just created a